 In the veggie realm, salad greens and cherry tomatoes are no-brainers.
 With these two always outside your door, fresh salads are always steps away.
 Other favorites for packing fresh snacks and lunches on the go are mini cucumbers and peas!

-When it comes to fruits, strawberries do extremely well in small containers and .
+When it comes to fruits, strawberries do extremely well in small containers.
 Other berries, though, like raspberries, blueberries, and currants, will be happier in a full garden or raised bed.

 Plants that don’t do as well in kitchen gardens are brassicas, like broccoli and cauliflower.
 The warmer temperatures of containers will make these veggies bolt to seed and they aren’t exactly made for a grazing harvest.
 We’d also avoid anything that takes more than 80 days to mature and anything that grows too big.
 Growing squash right outside may seem like a perfect idea, but just one will quickly take over your container and demand water every day.

-If you are short on time, and your healthy food goals seem hard to reach, a kitchen garden may be your solution.
+If you are short on time, and your healthy food goals seem hard to reach, a kitchen garden may be your solution for kid-friendly and pet-safe houseplants!
 You’ll always find farm-fresh (or should we say patio-fresh) fruits, veggies, and herbs just in reach, no grocery bags required.